-The School of Architecture offers a three-year, NAAB-accredited first professional degree to students with an undergraduate degree in any field of study.
+Master of Architecture The School of Architecture offers a three-year, NAAB-accredited first professional Master of Architecture (MArch) degree to students with an undergraduate degree in any field of study.
 The studio-centered curriculum is supported by required and elective coursework in architectural technology and theory.
-The typical three-year course of study moves through the following stages:

-- 1. Acquire the knowledge, techniques, methods, and manners of the discipline; - 2.
-Apply disciplinary means to frame and respond to the given problems and requests of external situations: - 3.
+The typical three-year course of study moves through the following stages: - Acquire the knowledge, techniques, methods, and manners of the discipline; - Apply disciplinary means to frame and respond to the given problems and requests of external situations; - 3.
 Expand the discipline by conducting advanced design research that identifies and addresses concerns that have yet to be recognized.
+A model from Paul Andersen and Sam Jacob's topic studio, Fall 2019.